mvrdevelopment/spec/mvr-spec.md

 StationName=My Station Name;StationUUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
 ```

-When a *MVR-xchange client* wants to join a MVR-xchange group, he needs to register the service and sub service, and send an `MVR_JOIN` message to the other stations that register this sub service name.
+When a MVR-xchange client wants to join a MVR-xchange group, he needs to register the service and sub service, and send a `MVR_JOIN` message to the other stations that register this sub service name.
-When a *MVR-xchange client* wants to create a MVR-xchange group, he needs to register a service name which is currently not in use and wait for other *MVR-xchange clients* to join.
+When a MVR-xchange client wants to create a MVR-xchange group, he needs to register a service name which is currently not in use and wait for other MVR-xchange clients to join.

-You can upgrade a Local Network Mode MVR-xchange group to use the WebSocket Mode with sending them a `MVR_NEW_SESSION_HOST` message providing the URL of the new service.
+You can upgrade a TCP Mode MVR-xchange group to use the WebSocket Mode with sending a `MVR_NEW_SESSION_HOST` message providing the URL of the new service.

 ## WebSocket Mode of protocol

 The WebSocket Mode allows users to create a routable service for the MVR-xchange.
-Discovery works with the normal DNS and the service name needs to be a valid URL that can be resolved by the DNS server.
+Discovery works with the normal DNS.
+The service name needs to be a valid URL that can be resolved by the DNS server.

-The DNS entry should point to the IP of the service running the websocket server. *MVR-xchange clients* that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).
+The DNS entry should point to the IP of the service running the websocket server.
+MVR-xchange clients that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).

 ## Packet & Message definition

-Packages define how the message will be send to the *MVR-xchange client*, while the message describes the content.
+Packages define how the message will be send to the MVR-xchange client, while the message describes the content.
 All the messages are defined, unless otherwise stated, as JSON documents (ISO/IEC 21778:2017).
 Packages are defined based on the mode of communication.
-They are defined for Local Network Mode and WebSocket mode differently.
+They are defined for TCP Mode and WebSocket mode differently.

-### Local Network Mode
+### TCP Mode
-When in Local Network Mode, all messages are send via TCP directly to the client.
+When in TCP Mode, all messages are send via TCP directly to the client.
 The packet is encoded the following way:

-##### Table 50 — *Packet & Message Definitions*
+##### Table 67 — *Packet & Message Definitions*

 | Type    | Symbol  |
 |---|---|